Kreativsoehne/Cookieconsent/readme.md

 * Analytics (alias: `analytics`, ie. Google Analytics/Tag Manager)
 * External (alias `external`, ie. Youtube/Vimeo)

-Their aliases are used to enable or disable specific features later on.
+Their aliases are used to enable or disable specific features like auto-blocking later on.
+If these don't exist, chances are it won't work.

-#### Services / Cookies
+##### Services / Cookies

 Each of these will represent a single cookie or service (with multiple cookies) that is used on your website, fe.
 Contao Session or Google Analytics.
 They can be assigned to a category, have a few settings and can be translated into multiple languages.

 <!-- **TODO** Settings table -->

-##### Types
+###### Types

 Each service may have a specific type.
-Based on the type, the cookieconsent tool will try to block the service (or its cookies) if their category was not allowed by the user.
+Based on the type, the cookieconsent tool will try to block the service (or its cookies) if their category was not allowed by the user:

 | Name           | Description
 | ---------------|-------------